Idli also called rice cake, is arguably one of the…

 - Wipe the pan and place over medium heat and add eggs.
 Cook, stirring once or twice to ensure even cooking until just set, 1 to 2 minutes.

-- Then add spinach, salt and pepper.
+- Then add spinach, salt, and pepper.
 Serve the scramble with toast and raspberries.

-Who Should Avoid Eggs?
+Q. Who Should Avoid Fat In Eggs?

-According, to a study, heart disease risk was increased among men and women with diabetes who ate one or more eggs a day.
+Ans.
+According to, to a study, heart disease risk was increased among men and women with diabetes who ate one or more eggs a day.
 Therefore, for people who have diabetes and heart disease, it may be best to limit egg consumption to no more than three yolks per week.

+Ans.
 Pasture-raised eggs, sometimes referred to as pastured eggs are the healthiest eggs to buy.
 Hence, pasture-raised means that the hens are free to roam and graze freely in a large open pasture.

-What Is The Best Time To Eat Eggs?
+Q. What Is The Best Time To Eat Eggs?

+Ans.
 Eggs should be eaten at breakfast as it fuels your body with energy and also keeps you satiated for the rest of the day.
 Moreover, your digestion system is also at its best in the morning and thus it will be easier to break down proteins and many other nutrients present in eggs.

-Is It Ok To Eat Eggs At Night?
+Q. Is It Ok To Eat Eggs At Night?

+Ans.
 Yes, having eggs before bed can help improve your sleep as they are an excellent source of tryptophan, melatonin, and vitamin D, which further, enables some people to experience better sleep.
 If you struggle with falling asleep regularly, eat an egg or two a couple of hours before going to bed.